 Websites should be reorganized when redesigning them.

-- Review your content and decide if it should be public-facing (OU Campus) or private (SDSU intranet).
+- Review your content and decide if it should be public-facing (Omni CMS) or private (SDSU intranet).

 - If you have not already moved your business-related content (e.g. business procedures, internal documents and forms, etc.) from public websites to the SDSU intranet - do that first.
 All other internal information not required to be posted on the internet should be moved to the SDSU intranet.

-- Review the Chancellor’s Office Record Retention policy to determine whether content can be archived or deleted, if obsolete.
+- Review the CSU’s Records Retention and Disposition policy to determine whether content can be archived or deleted, if obsolete.

-Review the content's Information Architecture (IA) as part of the process of migrating the site into OU Campus.
+Review the content's Information Architecture (IA) as part of the process of migrating the site into Omni CMS.